ubiquiti/unifi-sdn-rec-ui/README.md

 Create simple web application.

 #### Requirements
-* create public project on GitHub with README
+* create public project on GitHub with README (do not fork project)
 * one command to build/deploy/run project
 * follow [design](design.png) as close a possible
 * use `React` (preffered) or any other SPA framework (with short note why this one)